nqvu-daniel/randomOpenGLstuff/README.md

 - CMake-based build system for easy setup

 # Huge note that i have not tested this on linux or windows, so its mac only rn
+ huge shoutout to ChatGPT for helping me fixing these fuckass bugs! love OpenGL and Apple's half baked depreciated OpenGL implementation shoutout to my determination

 ## Getting Started